-Then in 2004, the museum took a transformative leap forward when Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin, awarded it operational and acquisition funding with a mandate “to make a significant and necessary contribution to the illumination of a fascinating, yet still largely unexamined, era.”
+Then in 2004, the museum took a transformative leap forward when Arcadia, a charitable foundation that works to protect nature, preserve cultural heritage and promote open access to knowledge, awarded it operational and acquisition funding with a mandate “to make a significant and necessary contribution to the illumination of a fascinating, yet still largely unexamined, era.”
 With this support, the museum was able to initiate a sweeping campaign to acquire, preserve, and provide access to threatened cultural materials of Cold War Eastern Europe and the Soviet Union.
 In 2006, the museum expanded its collecting mission to include documenting personal histories from the era.

 What began as a grassroots acquisition initiative has quickly grown into a museum and research institution at the forefront of its field.
 The museum’s collection of more than 100,000 artifacts, archives, and personal histories is recognized as an unparalleled resource for insight into the Eastern perspective of the Cold War.
 The collection further serves as inspiration for the museum’s educational programming, which explores the complicated legacy of the Cold War and its relevance to contemporary social and political issues.